-If your service organization’s controls directly—or will eventually—affect your client’s internal controls regarding financial reporting, it is highly likely that you need to perform a SOC 1 audit.
-Any time that you offer specialized services, such as SaaS or a cloud suite of offerings, and you have access to the client entity’s customer information, a SOC 1 audit report is an organic part of such an engagement.
+If your service organization’s controls directly—or will eventually—affect your client’s internal controls regarding financial reporting, it is highly likely that you need to perform an SOC 1 audit.
+Any time that you offer specialized services, such as SaaS or a cloud suite of offerings, and you have access to the client entity’s customer information, an SOC report is an organic part of such an engagement.

 The purpose of this reporting framework is to allow you to demonstrate that your organization has proper internal controls and processes in place to address matters of information security and underlying compliance risks.